Moths of North Carolina

 Distribution in North Carolina

-Distribution: Recorded primarily in the Fall-line Sandhills in North Carolina, with only a few records from the Mountains and from monadnocks in the Piedmont.
+Distribution: Recorded primarily in the Fall-line Sandhills and the Blue Ridge, and from monadnocks in the Piedmont.
 Like the foodplants, the moths are noticeably colonial and not generally distributed.
 At some sites where the foodplant is present in adequate numbers the moth is absent.
-Additional distribution information needed.

 County Map: Clicking on a county returns the records for the species in that county.